Blue Jays crushed 19-1 by Astros before All-Star break

+Following one of the worst losses in franchise history, J.A.
+Happ admitted the hole the Toronto Blue Jays have dug themselves prior to the all-star break will make it tough to get into the post-season.

-Carlos Correa hit a pair of home runs and drove in five runs on Sunday as the Houston Astros crushed the Toronto Blue Jays 19-1.
+Carlos Correa hit a pair of home runs and drove in five runs on Sunday as the Houston Astros crushed Toronto 19-1.
+It’s the fourth largest margin of defeat in Blue Jays franchise history and the biggest since Sept.
+28, 2000 (23-1 loss vs. Baltimore).

-It’s the first time the Blue Jays have allowed 19 runs in a game since June 24, 2004.
+Toronto (41-47) heads into the break six games below .500 and last in the American League East Division.

+“It’s going to take a great effort,” said Happ, who took the loss.
+“We’re going to have to find a way to climb out of there.”

-Jose Altuve homered, scored four times and went 3 for 4 with three RBI’s for the Astros (60-29), who have won six of eight heading into the all-star break.
+Jose Altuve homered, scored four times and went 3 for 4 with three RBI’s for the Astros (60-29), who have won six of eight heading into the break.

 George Springer scored twice and was 2 for 4, Yuli Gurriel went deep, scored twice and was 2 for 5 and Evan Gattis also hit a home run while going 2 for 5 with four RBI’s.

-Toronto’s J.A.
+“Felt good at the plate today so hopefully I can carry that into the second half,” said Correa who is one of a club-record six Astros headed to Miami for Tuesday’s all-star game.
+“From one through nine (in) the lineup, we can do damage so today we showed what we’re capable of against a great pitcher like Happ.”

 Happ (3-6), who had been rolling of late, went four innings allowing two earned runs on seven hits while striking out three and walking three.

+“I’m certainly disappointed,” said Happ.
+“I wasn’t very crisp today and against that lineup especially you need to be so that was a bummer.”

-Ezequiel Carrera broke Houston’s shutout with a ninth-inning home run for the Blue Jays (41-47).
+Ezequiel Carrera broke Houston’s shutout with a ninth-inning home run for the Blue Jays.

 Josh Donaldson’s second inning error proved costly for Toronto as the Astros scored five runs in the frame.